Practicing ArchitectureKnowledge Communities

 A publication series of exemplary single family residential design

-The AIA/CRAN together with The Images Publishing Group proudly announce the forthcoming publication Houses for All Regions: CRAN Residential Collection and invite your firm to submit a project for inclusion in this high profile title.
+The AIA/CRAN together with The Images Publishing Group proudly announce the forthcoming publication Houses for All Regions: CRAN Residential Collection, Volume II and invite your firm to submit a project for inclusion in this high profile title.

-Inclusion in the CRAN Residential Collection is the highest honor that the AIA/CRAN can bestow on a single family custom designed residential project.
+Inclusion in the CRAN Residential Collection, Volume II is the highest honor that the AIA/CRAN can bestow on a single family custom designed residential project.
 It is conferred by the national CRAN Advisory Group in recognition of design solutions that achieve not only aesthetic merit, but respond to the individual circumstances of place and program.
 Underlying our selection of projects will be the principle of contextual sustainability, influenced by a style neutral code.
 The AIA/CRAN encourage an architectural order which recognizes the existence of stylistic categories, but which is equally responsive to the vernacular—particularly cultural and topographic influences, local crafts, and natural resources.

 Projects will be grouped into climate zones: Arid/Semi-arid, Temperate, Tropical/Sub-tropical, Arctic/Cold-climate, with an introductory essay written by an expert in the field for each section.